ArchiveOfMerit/verified-academic-record/gamache-origins/READMEGAMACHEANCESTRY.md

 These materials are useful because they provide named historical reference points, migration context, and source-based narrative anchors for further ancestry research.

+## Visual Element

+This branch includes a visual heraldic image file:

+- `gamache-coat-of-arms.jpg`

+It is used as a visual heritage element on the ancestry homepage and is presented as part of the branch’s public-facing design surface.

 ## Separation from Other Repository Purposes

 This branch is intentionally distinct from: